QuentinAndre/pyprocessmacro/README.md

-PyProcessMacro: A Python Implementation of Andrew F. Hayes' 'Process' Macro for SAS and SPSS
+PyProcessMacro: A Python Implementation of Andrew F. Hayes' 'Process' Macro
 ========================================================

 # 1. Copyright Notice for the original Process Macro